SkyeNygaard/SkyeNygaard/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a flutter multiplatform real life meetup app.
+- I’m currently a machine learning engineer in industry
-- 🌱 I’m currently learning deep learning
+- I’m interested in ai alignment and other big problems in ai
-- 📫 How to reach me: check my website, https://skyenygaard.com
+- How to reach me: check my website, https://skyenygaard.com

 <!--